juanje/cognitive-document-reader/docs/SPECS_v2.md

 - Complete cognitive processing statistics (refinements made, enrichments made)
 - Clear indication of which sections were processed with cognitive features
 - Processing metadata including models used for each pass
-- Clean output focused on final knowledge without process tracking
+- Cognitive evolution tracking and refinement history

 ---